 When people realize that this issue relates to my private life and has nothing to do with my competence as a Debian Developer, they quickly apologize for intruding.
 On those occasions when I've explained the situation to people in any detail, the colour of their face has visibly changed, demonstrating an acute combination of sadness and anger at the way certain people in the Debian community, including the former leader, have behaved.

 People have asked me why I didn't try to speak to Lamb.
 In fact, I tried.
 He lives in London, I visit there almost every month.
 I wrote to him numerous times and he always refused.
 Stonewalling.

 Between September and December 2018, I also wrote to a number of other members of the project to try and set up a meeting.
 They either didn't respond or declined.
 Yet I kept hearing more and more reports of Lamb's gossipmongering.

-In my last blog, I revealed that one of the challenges I've faced was the death of my father.
+In another blog, I revealed that one of the challenges my family faced was the death of my father.
 People simply can't understand why Lamb and his sidekicks would be undermining another Debian Developer, involved in the community for more than 20 years, at such a difficult time.